‘Aggressive’ shark attack in Hawaii leaves surfer in serious condition

-HONOLULU (KHON) — A 58-year-old surfer in Honolulu was badly injured Sunday when a shark bit down on his leg.
+A 58-year-old surfer in Honolulu was badly injured Sunday when a shark bit down on his leg.
+KTLA’s sister station KHON reports.

 Honolulu Ocean Safety said the surfer’s friends quickly made a tourniquet with their surfboard leashes to help him, potentially saving his life.
 He was taken to a local trauma center in “serious condition,” according to paramedics.